TIB Bus Strikes May Affect Travel Across Mallorca This Summer

 If you’re planning to travel around Mallorca by bus during your holiday, it’s a good idea to:

-• Check the TIB website or social media channels for updates on strike dates and affected routes.
+• Check the TIB website or social media channels for minimum service timetables, updates on strike dates and affected routes.

 • Consider alternative transport such as car hire or transfers, especially for travel to and from the airport on affected days.